 4. Be bowled over by this bar with axe throwing, crazy golf and more

 Glasgow is set to welcome a new bar with axe throwing, shuffleboard, crazy golf and even more fun activities to enjoy.
-Boom: Battle Bar is located inside St Enoch Shopping Centre, and hosts a number of gaming experiences such as crazier golf, which includes what it says is the country’s longest indoor crazy golf course at over 100ft.
-Guests can also try out the hi tech AR darts, funky beer pong, 22ft shuffleboards, American pool, skee ball, boules, curling, axe throwing, pool, and table tennis, plus other activities such as Boom Ball and Marble Tarble.
+Boom: Battle Bar is located inside St Enoch Shopping Centre, and hosts several gaming experiences such as crazier golf, which includes what it says is the country’s longest indoor crazy golf course at over 100ft.
+Guests can also try out the hi-tech AR darts, funky beer pong, 22ft shuffleboards, American pool, skee ball, boules, curling, axe throwing, pool, and table tennis, plus other activities such as Boom Ball and Marble Tarble.

 We should definitely be doing more of this if we can, but March 8 marks International Women’s Day so why not show some love and solidarity by purchasing items from businesses run by women?
 To name a few businesses run by women from Glasgow and the surrounding area that you can support, there’s Emily Brooks Art, Curate Glasgow, Eusebi’s Deli and Blooms, to name a few.
 Discover some independent, women-led businesses in Glasgow here.

-August House is an all-day venue that has opened its doors in December 2022 and is located on Mitchell Street.
+August House is an all-day venue that opened its doors in 2022 on Mitchell Street.
 Offering house music, all-day dining and carefully crafted cocktails, the spot is a stand-out amongst Glasgow’s newly-opened bars and restaurants.
-For someone who loves deep house, a decent concoction and delicious food, August House hit the spot transforming us to warmer places.
-What is more, the spot is decked in disco balls, has DJs on every night and offers an effortless contemporary décor along with friendly staff.
+For someone who loves deep house, a noteworthy concoction and tasty food, August House hit the spot transporting us to warmer spots around the world.
+Moreover, the August House is decked in disco balls, boasts live DJ sets every night and offers an effortless contemporary décor along with lovely staff.

-Rooftop bar VEGA is introducing The Brunch Project: a series of monthly themed brunches, and this one is solely dedicated to the iconic Mamma Mia.
-The boozy brunch will be welcoming Mamma Mia and bellini fans on Saturday, March 18 from 12pm: it’s also the perfect Mother’s Day treat.
-Taking place the third Saturday of each month, The Brunch Project will see VEGA celebrate super fun themes, sure to become a new staple for Glasgow’s city-centre brunch scene.
-Expect build your own bellini stations, a plenty of prosecco, brunch food, a live DJ and a martini printing machine for a wholesome day out.
+Rooftop bar VEGA is introducing The Brunch Project, a set of boozy brunches which will be inviting Mamma Mia fans on Saturday, March 9 from 12pm.
+Taking place the third Saturday of each month, The Brunch Project will see VEGA transformed into different themes, and has become a staple for Glasgow’s brunch scene.
+Expect build-your-own bellini stations, plenty of prosecco, brunch food, and a live DJ spinning Mamma Mia tunes.